I wrote! Reader NotesGo to section

-The volume of electricity from renewable sources will be purchased on the Renewable Energy Term Market (“MATER”).
-This corresponds to 8,700 MWh per year equivalent to 40% of the plant’s electricity consumption.
-Paula Marincioni, manager in San Miguel, explains that Tucuman citrus company will be doubling five years in advance the goal set by Law No. 27.191.
-This is about Renewable Energy and requires that, by 2025, 20% of electricity demand be supplied from clean sources.
+The volume of renewable energy will be acquired in the Renewable Energy Term Market (“MATER”).
+This corresponds to 8,700 MWh per year equivalent to 40% of the plant's electricity consumption.
+Paula Marincioni, manager in San Miguel, explains that citrus tucumana will be doubling five years in advance the target set by Law No. 27.191.
+This is about Renewable Energies and requires that 20% of electricity demand be supplied with clean sources by 2025.

-To achieve this, the Tucuman Citrus company launched a tender process through the Conecto Energíaplatform, Argentina’s first digital energy marketplace.
+To achieve this, citrus company Tucumana launched a tender process through the Conecto Energía platform, Argentina's first digital energy marketplace.
 The winning supplier of this process was Central Puerto Renovables through its Los Olivos Wind Farm .
-The company is signing a 10-year contract from January 2020.
-“We are proud to be part of this project, which represents a new milestone in the transformation of our country’s energy matrix,” Rubén said.
-Vázquez, CEO of Renewable Energies at CP.
+The company is entering into a 10-year contract starting January 2020.
+“We are proud to be part of this project that represents a new milestone in the transformation of our country's energy matrix,” said Rubén Vázquez , manager of Renewable Energies at CP.

-The EP Los Olivos, a member of the Central Puerto group, is located southwest of Córdoba, in Río Cuarto.
-It is in advanced stage and will have an installed power of 22.8 MW.
-Respond to the need to find new alternatives to generate electricity.
-Energies that are more environmentally friendly and replace the use of resources not renewable.
+The PE Los Olivos, a member of the Central Puerto Group, is located southwest of Córdoba, in Rio Cuarto.
+It is in the advanced stage of construction and will have an installed power of 22.8 MW.
+It responds to the need to find new alternatives to generate electricity.
+Energies that are more environmentally friendly and replace the use of non-renewable resources.

 For its part, San Miguel is the leading company in the southern hemisphere in the production and distribution of fresh citrus fruits and processed foods.
-With nearly 10,000 hectares of production in various origins, it supplies more than 300 customers in 80 countries.
-Tucuman Citrus Growing annually processes 400,000 tons of citrus fruits and exports more than 150,000 tons of fresh fruit.
+With nearly 10,000 hectares of production in various origins, it caters to more than 300 customers in 80 countries.
+Citricola tucumana processes 400,000 tons of citrus fruit annually and exports more than 150,000 tons of fresh fruit.

-From Tucumán, San Miguel packs 2.5 million boxes of fruitannually.
-Simultaneously processes up to 300,000 tons of lemon to make juice, pulp, oil and peel.
-Derivatives that are used as inputs in the value chain of more than 100 products of mass consumption.
+From Tucumán, San Miguel packs 2.5 million boxes of fruit annually.
+Simultaneously process up to 300,000 tons of lemon to make juice, pulp, oil and peel.
+Derivatives that are used as inputs in the value chain of more than 100 mass consumer products.